praghus/plextus/README.md

 # Plextus
 [![CircleCI](https://circleci.com/gh/praghus/plextus/tree/main.svg?style=svg)](https://circleci.com/gh/praghus/plextus/?branch=main)

-Plextus is a pixel art editor designed to make tiled maps and tilesets.
+🚀 **Plextus** is a pixel art editor designed to make tiled maps and tilesets.
 In addition to the usual tile placement, it also allows you to draw directly on map and edit the tiles.

-**Plextus is fully compatible with [Tiled](https://www.mapeditor.org/) map editor and allows you to export your finished project to `.tmx` format.**
+🧱 **Plextus** is fully compatible with [Tiled](https://www.mapeditor.org/) map editor and allows you to export your finished project to `.tmx` format.

 ## [Demo](https://praghus.github.io/plextus/)